MadBomber/aia/README.md

 It leverages the `prompt_manager` gem to manage prompts for the `mods` and `sgpt` CLI utilities.
 It utilizes "ripgrep" for searching for prompt files.
 It uses `fzf` for prompt selection based on a search term and fuzzy matching.

-**Most Recent Change**: Refer to the [Changelog](CHANGELOG.md) v0.5.7
+**Most Recent Change**: Refer to the [Changelog](CHANGELOG.md)

+> v0.5.9
+> - When "--verbose" is used, an animation is shown while the backend is composing its response to the prompt.
+>
+> v0.5.7
-- Added ERB processing to config files that have the pattern any_file.ext.erb where ext is the real extension of the file.
+> - Added ERB processing to config files that have the pattern any_file.ext.erb where ext is the real extension of the file.

-v0.5.6
-- Directives within a chat session follow up are now available
-- when the `--shell` option is set access to envars and shell scripts are availabe in a chat session follow up prompt
-- when the `--erb` option is set, access to ERB-based dynamic content is available in a chat session follow up prompt.

-v0.5.3
-- `--render` will render markdown formatted content to the terminal using the `glow` CLI utility.
-- fixes to some terminal UI stuff like AI response is not being wrapped to the terminal width to make for easier reading.
-- fixed the completion functions to use the correct $AIA_PROMPTS_DIR envar

-v0.5.0 - Breaking changes:
-- `--config` is now `--config_file`
-- `--env` is now `--shell`
-- `--output` is now `--out_file`

 <!-- Tocer[start]: Auto-generated, don't remove. -->